Demand forecasting solution for waste reduction

 Factors considered while building the ensemble model

 Each of the three models had strengths and weaknesses.
 There were also certain factors specific to a particular location.
 For instance, one store was close to the Canadian border.
-It would have a lot more Canadian customers because of better prices and less sales tax.
+It would have a lot more Canadian customers because of advantageous exchange rates, better prices, and a lower sales tax.

 Some factors considered for the machine learning models were: